logo

 Let sparks fly!

 Be the first to experience the next big voices in First Nations theatre.
-Sparks: First Nations Play Readings is an unforgettable night of bold storytelling, where four new works written by emerging First Nations playwrights come to life on stage in 10-minute rehearsed readings.
+Sparks: First Nations Play Readings is an unforgettable night of bold storytelling, where three new works written by emerging First Nations playwrights come to life on stage in these rehearsed readings.

 Presented by QPAC and Playlab Theatre, Sparks is the culmination of a six-month program nurturing aspiring First Nations playwrights, guiding them from their very first idea to this important moment – sharing it with you, live.